 C. Common Experience Courses.
 Students must complete the courses listed here.
 Students will receive four credits total toward graduation for BME 5000, BME 5010, and ET 6020.
 Although students will receive credit for seminar (BME 6000), these credits will not count toward graduation.
 This course will be taken by all students at every offering.
 All students are required to make at least one seminar presentation.
 Each student's research advisor must give approval prior to the presentation.
 For D.O./B.M.E. students, BME 5010 is waived upon verification of satisfactory completion of the professionalism curriculum determined by the Office of Advanced Studies.

 D. Electives.
 Students will complete an additional four hours of electives.
 For D.O./B.M.E. students some or all of these electives can be waived with research advisor's approval.
-You’ll choose elective courses in consultation with your thesis committee, from any approved graduate-level engineering or life sciences elective.
-BME focus courses not used to meet the Focus Area requirement can be used to fulfill the electives requirement.
-Other relevant courses may be taken subject to approval by your thesis committee.
-A list of elective options can be found here.
+In consultation with your thesis committee, you will choose elective courses from any approved graduate-level engineering or life sciences elective.
+BME Focus courses not used to meet the Focus Area requirement can be used to fulfill the electives requirement.

 Applications are reviewed by faculty from both colleges.
 Candidates seeking admission are evaluated based on academic, research and personal accomplishments.
 Accepted students will meet with the director of the Office of Advanced Studies to create an individualized development plan for their dual degree program.

 The D.O./B.M.E. program guidelines are continuously updated and are subject to change based on university or program recommendations and policy requirements.